neubirdai/hawkeye-api-samples/node-examples/README.md

 # Hawkeye API Node.js Examples

-This directory contains Node.js examples demonstrating how to interact with the Hawkeye API.
+This directory contains Node.js examples demonstrating how to interact with the Hawkeye REST API.
 The project includes a utils folder which contains some API wrapper utility functions to make the samples easier to understand and work with.

 ## Setup